JasperFx/lamar/documentation/documentation/compilation/frames/extension-methods.md

 <!--title:Extension Methods for Names in Code-->

-To help generate code in memory, you'll want just a little bit of help from the following methods to determine how a type should be written *in code* with these extension methods in `Lamar.Compilation`:
+To help generate code in memory, you'll want just a little bit of help from the following methods to determine how a type should be written *in code* with these extension methods in `LamarCodeGeneration`:

 1. `Type.NameInCode()` -- gives you the type name as it should appear in code.
 Handles inner types, generic types, well known simple types like `int`, and all other types